-Legislation that brings Canada’s election laws into the 21st century and makes it easier for Canadians has been passed into law after being adopted in the Senate.
+Legislation that brings Canada’s election laws into the 21st century and makes it easier for Canadians to vote has been passed into law after being adopted in the Senate.

 Bill C-76 has four main goals: to make the electoral process more accessible, more secure and more transparent, as well as to modernize the administration of elections.

 In November, Senators heard from Chief Electoral Officer Stéphane Perrault and Commissioner of Canada Elections Yves Côté during a special hearing in the Red Chamber.
 The top two elections officials urged Senators during a two-hour committee of the whole meeting to adopt the legislation before rising for the winter break to ensure there was enough time to implement the changes ahead of the next federal election.

 “Senators had the opportunity to talk with the Chief Electoral Officer and the Commissioner of Canada Elections, who both continue to support Bill C-76 and who said it would be good for our electoral system if this bill came into force before the next election,” said Senator Dennis Dawson, who sponsored the legislation in the Senate.

 The bill was adopted in the Senate with a technical amendment on Monday, and the House of Commons concurred with the amendment on Thursday.

 Among the many changes, Bill C-76 makes it easier for Canadians with disabilities to vote, by increasing assistance at the polls and extending the process to vote at home for voters with disabilities.

 It also gives greater flexibility in voting to members of the Canadian Armed Forces members.

 Furthermore, the legislation reintroduces the voter information card as a valid piece of identification that can be used at the polls.
 A 2016 Statistics Canada survey found that more than 170,000 Canadians said that a lack of ID was why they did not vote in the 2015 election.